 - Fields or Properties: Precise sort of information that the document creator will be able to input based on the document types or templates fields aid in the provision of extra information for the purposes of organizing and information location.
 Names, dates, numbers, and currency are examples of fields.
 They can be set as required and unique.

 - Templates: A collection of fields arranged in a certain sequence for easy setting, removing, and editing of document templates.

 - Version Information: Version-related information, such as the version number, revision, creation date, modified date, and so on, aids in controlling the version number, revision, creation date, and so on.
 This is very necessary for auditing purposes.

 - Comments: Commenting on the document aids in the collaboration process.
-Top systems enable for comments to be added to each version.
-A comment can be a text with attachments, and workers can tag each other for collaboration invitation and notification.
+Top systems enable comments to be added to each version.
+A comment can be a text with attachments, and workers can tag each other for collaboration invitations and notifications.
 Searching on comments might also help you find papers when you need them.